 the rest of the data, German, French, and British postal codes, to be considered

 To make the application more adapted to this situation, you will create a compound type, regrouping the several semantic types used to validate postal codes.

 Before you begin

-- Select the semantic type from the Type list.
+- Click the Add semantic type button.

 Keep the Use for validation switch activated.